Saturday, October 11, 2025

 Advertisement

-According to the late historian Mike Ruben, West Virginia's own diminutive Mount Rushmore, the folk-art profile is gaining popularity as a cultural landmark.
+According to the late historian Mike Ruben, West Virginia's diminutive Mount Rushmore, the folk-art profile has been gaining popularity as a cultural landmark.

 "It gets a lot of attention," Ruben said in a 2022 interview.
 "If you post a photo of it and include just a few words in the description, it will get social media shares."